SuperLeaf1995/pc-language/README.md

-# Potato-C
+# PC-Language
-Potato-C is a project for unifying assembly into a single syntax for many architectures, including ancient ones like CDC 6000 and SYSTEM/360.
+PC is a set of tools for making C-alike code while at the same time doing operations ala Assembly.
+Keeping the speed fast, and allowing the making of software for embedded devices.

 # Example usage
 ```c